timwhitez/Doge-AliveCheck/README.md

 # Doge-AliveCheck
-Use icmp scan to check alive subnet.
+Use ICMP requests to check the alive subnet.